sbefort/Tire-Size-Calculator/README.md

 This tire size is considered to be a metric size even though it designates the rim to be 16 inches.

 There is another tire size type that is all in inches.
 This type is more commonly found on trucks and SUVs.
-For example, a typical imperial tire size is 38x14.0-16.
+For example, one of the stock tire sizes for a 2003 Chevy Blazer LS ZR2 is 31x10.50R15.
 The three numbers in this tire code mean the following:
-31x10.50R15

 <ul>
-  <li></li>
-  <li></li>
+  <li>31 - The diameter is 31 inches (imperial)</li>
+  <li>10.50 - The tire width is 10.50 inches (imperial)</li>
+  <li>15 - The rim size is 15 inches (imperial)</li>
 </ul>